-Quickly addressing customer complaints can help a business grow and prosper, while ignoring issues can result in revenue loss or even litigation.
-A strong, successful plan to address customer issues incorporates technology, employee training and constant vigilance to follow up on problem resolution.
+Quickly addressing customer complaints can help a business grow and prosper while ignoring issues can result in revenue loss or even litigation.
+A strong and successful plan to address customer issues incorporates technology, employee training and constant vigilance to follow up on problem resolution.

 - Listen to the complaint and correct the problem even if it means a loss of profit.
 If the complaint leads to corrective action in the way customers are served, profits will increase in the future.

 - Software tools to manage complaints provide a centralized platform for receiving complaints and storing documentation.
 A single, cohesive system helps to formulate a strategy for resolution.

 - Since it is sometimes difficult to determine if a complaint is valid or not, a business may defer to the customer the first time - tracking software can identify if a customer is a repeat complainer.

 - Train front-line staff to handle complaint resolution actions.
 Allow staff decision-making flexibility.
 Develop escalation procedures through company channels.